Posted at 5:30 pm • 10 June 2020 • Chelsea from Kraywoods

 Options For Blue Light Protection

-You've probably heard about both blue light blocking glasses and sunglasses.
-Of course, clear blue light blocking glasses are the best option to protect your eyes when you are indoors looking at your digital devices or working on PC.
-On the other hand, sunglasses can also great to block blue light in certain settings.
+You've probably heard about both blue light blocking glasses to protect your eyes from digital strain and eye fatigue.
+Of course, clear blue light blocking glasses are a great option to protect your eyes when you are indoors looking at your digital devices or working on PC.
+On the other hand, sunglasses can also be very useful to block blue light in certain settings.
 Let's explore how sunglasses can help to protect your eyes from damaging blue light rays, and how you can keep your eyes protected and safe from overexposure when using your digital devices.

 How Can Sunglasses Protect Your Eyes From Blue Light?